No-dimensional Tverberg Theorems and Algorithms: Tensor product and Averaging argument

 \item $\maxdegree$ denote the maximum degree of any node in $\qgraph$, and

 \item $\gdiam$ denote the diameter of $\qgraph$, i.e., the maximum length of a shortest path between a pair of vertices in $\qgraph$. \end{itemize}

-We orient the edges of $\qgraph$ in an arbitrary manner to obtain a directed graph.
+We orient the edges of $\qgraph$ in an arbitrary manner to obtain an oriented graph.
 We use this directed version of $\qgraph$ to define a set of $k$ vectors $\{q_1, \dots, q_k\}$ in $\numedges$ dimensions.
-This is done as follows: each vector $q_i$ corresponds to a unique node $v_i$ of $\qgraph$.
-Each coordinate position of the vectors corresponds to a unique edge of $\qgraph$.
+This is done as follows: each vector $q_i$ corresponds to a unique node $v_i$ of $\qgraph$ and its co-ordinates correspond to the row in the oriented incidence matrix assigned to $v_i$.
+More precisely, each coordinate position of the vectors corresponds to a unique edge of $\qgraph$.
 If $v_iv_j$ is a directed edge of $\qgraph$, then $q_i$ contains a $1$ and $q_j$ contains a $-1$ in the corresponding coordinate position.
 The remaining co-ordinates are zero.
 That means, the vectors $\{q_1, \dots, q_k\}$ are in $\R^{\numedges}$.
 Also, $\sum_{i = 1}^{k} q_i = \orig$.
 It can be verified that this is the unique linear dependence (up to scaling) between the vectors for any choice of edge orientations of $\qgraph$.
-This means that the rank of the matrix with the $q_i$s as the rows is $k-1$.
-It can be verified that: \begin{claim} For each vertex $v_i$, the squared norm $\|q_i\|^2$ is the degree of $v_i$.
-For $i\neq j$, the dot product $\dotp{q_i}{q_j}$ is $-1$ if $v_iv_j$ is an edge in $\qgraph$, and $0$ otherwise. \end{claim}
+This means that the rank of the matrix with the $q_i$'s as the rows is $k-1$.
+It can be verified that: \begin{lemma} For each vertex $v_i$, the squared norm $\|q_i\|^2$ is the degree of $v_i$.
+For $i\neq j$, the dot product $\dotp{q_i}{q_j}$ is $-1$ if $v_iv_j$ is an edge in $\qgraph$, and $0$ otherwise. \end{lemma}

-An immediate application of Claim~\ref{claim:basic-q} and property (iii) of the tensor product is that for any set of $k$ vectors $\{u_1,\dots,u_k\}$, each of the same dimension, the following relation holds:
+An immediate application of Lemma~\ref{claim:basic-q} and property (\ref{item:tensorscalar}) of the tensor product is that for any set of $k$ vectors $\{u_1,\dots,u_k\}$, each of the same dimension, the following relation holds:

 where $E$ is the set of edges of $\qgraph$.\footnote{We note that this identity is very similar to the Laplacian quadratic form that is used in spectral graph theory; see, e.g., the lecture notes by Spielman~\cite{spielman-sgt} for more information.}